gpalumbo/GhostCombinator/docs/entity_creation_checklist.md

 - **Ghost vs Real entity handling**: serialize_config() must handle both ghosts (read from entity.tags) and real entities (read from storage).
 Use universal getter function.

 ### Performance
 - **Cache connections**: Don't scan for connected entities every tick.
-Update cache on wire events or periodic interval (90 ticks).
+Update cache on periodic interval (90 ticks).
 - **Use on_nth_tick not on_tick**: Even 15-tick interval (250ms) is frequent enough for most logic.
 - **Edge-triggered logic**: Store last_state and only act on state changes to avoid repeated processing.